-Capitalize when referring to DU's initiation speech.
+Use The Charge.
+Capitalize both words when referring to DU's initiation speech.
+If saying The Charge Address, capitalize Address.

 charter, chartering

 Lowercase.
 As a noun, charter refers to the document signifying a chapter's status as an installed chapter.
 As a verb, a chapter can charter, meaning it the process of becoming an installed chapter.